mquan/cortex/README.md

-Cortex is a Javascript library for centrally managing React data.
+Cortex is a Javascript library for centrally managing data with React.

 # Overview